This Kettlebell Workout Will Get You Fit, Fast

-The kettlebell workout, once the hottest class in the most expensive gyms across America, is becoming a staple in the average dad’s living room.
+The kettlebell workout, once the hottest class in the most expensive gyms across America, is becoming a staple in the average man’s living room.
 Fitness fads come and go, but every once in a while, an exercise that started out as a buzzy trend finds itself with legit staying power and an ever-growing number of disciples, usually due to an intangible mix of innovation, ease, enjoyment, and measurable results.
-Kettlebells check all the right boxes.
+Kettlebells check all the right boxes — for pros or beginners.

 Kettlebells are, first of all, practical.
 In a home filled with kids and their toys, kettlebells occupy blessedly little space, and are inherently just fun.
 Designed to be used as an aid to motion, you’ll be swinging, circling, arcing them through the air.
 This combination of strength and cardio is harder to achieve with traditional weights.
 Kettlebell workouts also tend to be more effective than traditional strength workouts because, unlike traditional dumbbells, the bulk of their heft hangs several inches below their handle.
 This forces users to control that weight from a relative distance, engaging more muscles and making each move incrementally harder to perform.